tomitribe/jwt-js-decode/docs/README.md

 ▸ **s2J**(str: *`string`*): `any`

-*Defined in jwt-js-decode.ts:145*
+*Defined in jwt-js-decode.ts:167*

-Converts string to base64 string
+Converts string to JSON object

 **Parameters:**